oliverphilcox/RascalC/docs/usage/tutorial.rst

 (See :ref:`full-correlations`).

 This uses Corrfunc to perform pair counting and computes :math:`\xi_a` for each bin, :math:`a`, via the Landy-Szalay estimator.
 Here we're using 10x randoms to compute the RR pair counts and 50x randoms to compute the DR pair counts.
 The output is saved as ``xi/xi_n200_m120_11.dat`` in the format specified in :ref:`file-inputs`.
 We'll use this full correlation function to compute the theoretical covariance matrix later on.
+In addition, at the end of the code, we're told that the sum of the galaxy weights is :math:`1.07636096\times 10^5`; this is an important quantity that we'll need later on.

 Now let's compute the jackknnife correlation function estimates for each bin, :math:`\xi^J_{aA}`.
 These are the individual correlation functions obtained from each unrestricted jackknife, and we can use them to create a data jackknife covariance matrix which we can compare to theory.
 This is run in a similar way to before, but we must now use the *covariance matrix* radial binning file, since we use these to directly compute a covariance.
 Here, we'll use 10x randoms for RR counts and 50x randoms for DR counts, but we can skip some of the work by loading in the jackknife pair counts computed by the :doc:`jackknife-weights` script (in the same binning as here), which avoids recomputing RR counts.
 (The input 10x random file isn't loaded in this case).::